 A national database of cancer outcomes is maintained jointly by the American Cancer Society and the American College of Surgeons’ Commission on Cancer.
 Each year, the National Cancer Database (NCDB) provides data to hospitals to allow each institution to compare its results with those obtained nationally.

-The charts below compare survivorship over a five year period for City of Hope patients, who have had stage II or III prostate cancer and were treated by surgery, with patients nationally who have had the same treatment for the same stages of their disease.
+The chart below compares survivorship over a five year period for City of Hope patients, who have had stage II or III prostate cancer and were treated by surgery, with patients nationally who have had the same treatment for the same stages of their disease.

 At City of Hope, our survivorship exceeds the survival rate of patients treated at other cancer programs that report their data to the Commission on Cancer (CoC).
 For Stages I and IV Prostate Cancer, there is insufficient data to track survivorship.